bnomei/kirby3-mailjet/README.md

 - [ ] Explanation on how to use [Janitor Plugin](https://github.com/bnomei/kirby3-janitor) buttons to test and send E-Mails
 - [ ] Getter for verified Sender-E-Mail-Adresses (to use in Panel Dropdowns)
-- [ ] Getter for Contact-Lists (to use in Panel Dropdowns)
+- [ ] Getter for Contactslists (to use in Panel Dropdowns)
 - [ ] Getter for Segments (to use in Panel Dropdowns)
-- [ ] Add/Add-Force/Unsub Contact from Contact-List
+- [x] Add/Add-Force/Unsub Contact from Contactslist

 ## Dependencies